-Some border immigration often ask for 200 baht to complete the forms, & you don’t always get a receipt.
+Some border immigration may ask for 200 baht to complete the forms, & you don’t always get a receipt.

 3. Customs need a Temporary Export / Import form (Official name = Simplified Customs Declaration Form for a car and motorcycle temporarily imported or exported.)
 You get this from at the Customs office at the border.
 Customs are organized & computerized.
 They will complete the form for you.
 Your data goes in the computer & the form is printed out for you to sign.
 If you have been out & / or in before, your data should still be in the computer & is easy to bring it up if your info & the bike is still the same.
 If you’re leaving with a bike from overseas then you just need to hand in the temporary import form you got at the border on arrival.

-Customs Temporary Import / Export Validity is usually for just a month, and there is a fine of 1,000 baht a day, with a maximum of 10,000 baht if you return / depart late (up to 6 months).
-Import & Export time limits are the same.
+Customs Temporary Import / Export Validity is usually for just a month, and there are two fine options for an overstay on the temporary import / export permit.
+For a Thai registered the fine is 1,000 baht maximum.
+For a foreign registered bikes the fine is 1,000 baht a day with a maximum of 10,000 baht.
+Import & Export time limits are the same – the fines are the same!
 It is possible to get an extension on both the export & import, but these must done at your local customs office.

 Overall completing these forms on departure is relatively easy provided your bike papers & passport are in order.